What Does A Dragon Tattoo Symbolize?

 - Blue Dragon Tattoo Meaning

-Descended from 800-year-old blue-gold dragons, blue dragons in Japanese folklore are guardians of the Eastern signs of the Japanese Zodiac and symbolize approaching spring.
+Descended from 800-year-old blue-gold dragons, blue dragons in Japanese folklore are guardians of the Eastern signs of the Japanese Zodiac and symbolize the approaching spring.

 They have been used to represent leadership and are seen as gentle and forgiving in nature.